thekomer/Sunset-orange-VSCode-theme/README.md

 Theme is hugely inspired by [Github Dark Default theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)

-If you like this theme and would like to buy me a coffee, you can [Paypal me](https://paypal.me/thekomer) on GitHub!
+If you like this theme and would like to buy me a coffee, you can [Paypal me](https://paypal.me/thekomer)!

 Will be maintaining this as I have time, thanks for your understanding! 😇